samuelkepler/Python_Sort_Projects/README.md

 # Python_Sort_Projects
-This repository is about a test at the college based at students birthday data.
+This repository is about diverse codes in python of many different subject